 - Session 5: Managing your work money, filling out work forms; understanding SSI and other benefits and how they are affected by work.

 Sessions will include guest speakers on accommodations and disclosure, benefits, HR staff from retail, finance, and healthcare industries; and successfully employed persons who are blind.

 Students in grades 9 through 12 with little to no job experience.

 Technology needed to use the Zoom platform including camera and microphone.
 Students will receive instruction in use of Zoom and a check of their independent access skills in a required prep session held the week before the course begins.

 If you are interested in attending Teen Job Readiness, our admissions team is ready to answer any questions you may have.
-Please contact us at (617) 969-6200, extension 216, toll free at (800) 852-3131 or by email at email@example.com.
+Please contact us at (617) 969-6200, extension 216 or by email at firstname.lastname@example.org.